Genesis G90 Limousine Is Korea's Answer To Maybach

 Head on, you won't be able to tell the difference between the stretched G90 and the standard model.
 But from the side, the G90 limo is noticeably longer.
 Its wheelbase extends to 135.8 inches (3,450 millimeters), total length is 216 inches (5,945 mm), and the limo is even taller than the base G90, measuring in at 59.3 inches (1,505 mm).

-Here's how the two model's compare in size:
+Here's how the two models compare in size:

 |Genesis G90 Limousine